angyts/recipes/docs/posts/pizza-toppings.md

 cookingTime: 60 Minutes
 ---
 ::: slot default
 Get some ideas for pizza toppings.
+Must stay disciplined, if there are too much ingredients, the base can become soggy and the pizza is not nice.

+C﻿an always put more red / white base, but cheese and ingredients have to be just nice.

 <!-- more -->
 ### Cheesy
 #### Ingredients: White base, Mozzarella